18F/eng-hiring/_pages/interviews/engineer.md

 - Bogging down in implementation details
 - Inflexibility/very rigid designs

-### "Tell me about a difficult technical problem that you helped solve: what was the problem, and how was it solved?""
+### "Tell me about a difficult technical problem that you helped solve: what was the problem, and how was it solved?"

 #### Follow-ups